-The baseline implementation of the orthogonality tests reported in Section 4 raises legitimate concerns regarding the specifications used for the perfect-foresight price and the naive forecast (see Section C.2).
-First, our implementation of the perfect-foresight $P{t\to T}^$ given by Equation (C2) might be highly dependent on the time horizon T. As a consequence, our orthogonality tests might be overly sensitive to the level of the terminal stock price P_T used to back out $P{t\to T}^$.
-Second, our orthogonality tests might also be sensitive to the equity risk premium \mathfrak{p} and the dividend assumptions chosen to simulate the naive forecast P_t^o given by
+The baseline implementation of the variance ratio and MRS orthogonality test reported in Section 4 raises concerns regarding the specification used for the perfect-foresight price $P{t\to T}^$ .
+Our implementation of $P{t\to T}^$ given by Equation (C2) might be dependent on the time horizon T. Consequently, our variance ratios and orthogonality tests might be overly sensitive to the level of the terminal stock price $P_T$ used to back out $P{t\to T}^$ .

-Equation (E15).
-To investigate the robustness of our results regarding these two concerns, we report an alternative implementation of our orthogonality tests.

-We run two robustness analyses to check if our results are conditioned by the specifications used in our MRS tests results.
-First, we consider a more robust specification of the naive forecast P_t^o based on the annual moving average over the last five years of dividends, that is, 20 quarterly dividend amounts.
-Second, we use a robust version of the variance spread statistic q_T to avoid being overly dependent on a single value of the market price at the time horizon T. Specifically, we consider multiple trajectories of the the perfect-foresight price originating at different terminal dates, and use an average trajectory using percentiles of the terminal distribution of realized stock prices.
-The results are discussed in Appendix E.2.
-The results using either of these approaches are qualitatively similar to our main results.
+To investigate the robustness of our results regarding this concern, we report an alternative implementation for the MRS orthogonality test.
+We use a robust version of the variance spread statistic $q_T$ to avoid being overly dependent on a single value of the market price at the time horizon T. Specifically, we consider multiple trajectories of $P{t\to T}^$ originating at different terminal dates and use an average trajectory using percentiles of the terminal distribution of realized stock prices.
+The detailed results are discussed in Online Appendix E.4.
+The results are qualitatively similar to our main results.